Position Title: Program Intern

 - Ability to balance the needs of multiple stakeholders and work collaboratively with different departments

-- Experience working with youth with out-of-home experience, young people of color, and/or youth who identify as LGBTQ and/or TGNC preferred
+- Experience working with youth with youth from diverse backgrounds, including out-of-home experience, young people of color, and/or youth who identify as LGBTQ and/or TGNC preferred

 - Bilingual – fluent in Spanish and/or Haitian Creole preferred

 We know that a diverse team makes for collaborative work and creative thinking, and we strongly encourage applications from people of color and people with experience with the foster care system.
 If a role at Silver Lining sounds like something you’d find fulfilling and aligns with your career goals, please consider applying even if your experience doesn’t exactly match the requirements listed.
-Experience comes in many forms, and a willingness to learn can go a long way.
+Experience comes in many forms.
 We are dedicated to adding new perspectives to the team and would love to hear from you.

 Silver Lining Mentoring offers a strengths-based, collaborative staff team, flexible work environment, and accessible office location in downtown Boston.
-This position will require some weekend and evening hours, as well as local travel.
-Salary commensurate with experience, with an anticipated starting salary between $55,000-$61,000 plus benefits.
+This position may request some weekend and evening hours, as well as local travel, dependent on the intern’s availability and interest.
 Silver Lining Mentoring is an Equal Opportunity Employer. http://www.silverliningmentoring.org

-Please note that all Silver Lining Mentoring staff are working remotely until at least March 31st, 2022.
-Prior to this date, hiring, onboarding and primary job functions will be performed remotely and in collaboration with our virtual programming.
+Please note that all Silver Lining Mentoring staff are working primarily remotely with a forthcoming hybrid model.
+Hiring, onboarding and primary job functions will be performed remotely and in collaboration with our virtual programming.
+While in-state residency is strongly desired, the ideal candidate may live outside of Massachusetts.
+Opportunities for in-person work may be available if requested by the intern.

-To apply: Submit a resume and cover letter explaining why you would like to be considered for this position to HR@silverliningmentoring.org.
+To apply: Submit a resume and cover letter explaining why you would like to be considered for this position to Michael Prinkey at email@example.com.